Hominid Paleobiology (HOMP)

 HOMP 8302.
 Public Undrstand Of Scie Intrn.
 3 Credits.

 Supervised participation in an institution that presents science to the public.
 Opportunity to participate in procedures and gain practical experience in disseminating scientific information to non-scientists.

 HOMP 8303.
 Paleobiology Lab Rotation.
 2-3 Credits.

 Supervised participation in a relevant laboratory.
 Students learn analytical techniques, handle diverse types of data, and encounter a range of disciplines as preparation for later participation in interdisciplinary research projects.
-Admission by permission of the program chair.
 May be repeated for credit.

 HOMP 8998.
 Advanced Reading and Research.
 1-12 Credits.

 May be repeated for credit.
 Restricted to doctoral candidates preparing for the general examination.

 May be repeated for credit.
 Restricted to doctoral candidates.